 We first want to determine the bias parameter $\tilde{\alpha}_{\rm b}$ that maximizes the likelihood function in the null hypothesis (no point source).
-This can be done semi-analytically.
-However, contrary to the previous case, the signal hypothesis is characterized by two maximizing parameters $(\widehat{\alpha}_{\rm b},\widehat{J})$, which are solutions to a system of equations hardly solvable by semi-analytical methods.
-Therefore, in the signal hypothesis, we have to resort to the Newton-Ralphson algorithm, as explained in \citeapp{sapp:L_pt}.
+This could be done semi-analytically if we neglected the isotropic background, as shown in \citeapp{sapp:L_pt}.
+However, contrary to the previous case, the signal hypothesis is now characterized by two maximizing parameters $(\widehat{\alpha}_{\rm b},\widehat{J})$, which are solutions to a system of equations hardly solvable by semi-analytical methods.
+Therefore, in the signal hypothesis, even in a simplified background modeling, we have to resort to the Newton-Ralphson algorithm, as explained in \citeapp{sapp:newton}.